Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Conclusions

 The variety of optical and H \textsc{I} morphologies, environments and kinematics of the LCBGs in our sample lends support to the picture of LCBGs being a heterogeneous class of galaxies undergoing a common, short-lived evolutionary phase in their star formation histories.
 Since the LCBGs in our sample do not have common H \textsc{I} properties, we cannot predict a single future scenario for their evolution based on their gas morphologies.
 This is not surprising, as the relative abundance of LCBGs at $\rm z \sim 1$ would suggest that, if LCBGs follow a single common evolutionary path, their end products would be similarly common in the local universe.

 Since LCBGs appear to have such a variety of gas morphologies, future studies of their gas properties focusing on high-resolution mapping to further probe their internal dynamics, including the presence of star-forming gas clumps, bars, or bulges related to local gravitational instabilities, will better illustrate whether they have any common intrinsic star formation triggers.
 Such mapping would provide data useful for modeling LCBGs' gas evolution to predict their timescales for future quenching of their star formation.
-We are studying the radio continuum properties of a larger local sample of LCBGs to calculate their current star formation rates.
+We are currently studying star formation tracers in a larger local sample of LCBGs to calculate their current star formation properties.
 This information, coupled with LCBGs' $\rm M_{HI}$ values, will help us understand whether LCBGs' gas depletion timescales given their current star formation rates are shorter than their expected timescales for star formation quenching.
 This will provide better understanding for the evolutionary paths of this formerly common, currently rare, class of galaxies.

-We thank the staff of the GMRT who have made these observations possible.
+\acknowledgments We thank the staff of the GMRT who have made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.